As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Garnet is a Widespread Red Gemstone

-The name garnet comes from the word granatus, which means “seed-like.”
+The name garnet is coined from Granatus, which means “seed-like.”
 The only color that garnets aren’t found in is the color blue.

 Where Can You Find Garnets in Your Backyard?